anufrievroman/waypaper/README.md

 ## Roadmap

-- Additional options for ~subfolders~, ~color~, ~sorting~, ~randomizing~ and setting a uniform color.
-- ~Support for other backends like swww, feh, wallutils~, and maybe hyprpaper.
+- Possible support for other backends like mpvpaper, and maybe hyprpaper.
-- ~Better keyboard-driven experience and hjkl support.~
-- ~Support for multiple monitors with swww~ and swaybg
+- Support for various `swww` options
 - Display animated previews of gif wallpapers
-- Translations

 ## Contributions

 Feel free to propose PR and suggest the improvements.
-I'll also appreciate any help with packaging for various distributions.
-Also, if you wish to contribute with translation into your language, plese translate `translation_en.py` file, and I'll do the rest.
+I'll highly appreciate help with packaging for various distributions.
+If you wish to contribute with translation into your language, please see the `translations.py` file.

 If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).